-A compliance “check-up” is probably not the most exciting activity on your to-do list.
-If you take time early in the year, however, to review your various payroll and HR policies, it will give you more time to focus on the numbers at year-end.
+Like any routine “check-up,” a compliance “check-up” probably isn’t the most exciting activity on your to-do list, but the rewards of such preventive maintenance abound.
+If you take time early in the year to comprehensively review your payroll and HR policies and align them with current legal and business requirements, you will avoid surprises, and will likely have more time to focus on the numbers at year-end.

-Despite this, one of the best ways to get ready for changing legal landscapes is to plan for the worst-case scenario (as best you can).
-Think about what steps you would need to take if a new requirement became effective this year or in early 2020.
+Despite this, one of the best ways to get ready for changing legal landscapes is to track the trends that arise, then plan for the worst-case scenario (as best you can).
+Think about what steps you would need to take if a new requirement passed and became effective in the immediate year ahead.
 Proactively track the status of pending new legal requirements.
 You could even consider getting more involved by joining an industry association or providing comments to various agencies that have pending changes that may impact your workforce.

 Whatever steps you decide to take in response to changing legal requirements, you will be ahead of the pack if you plan ahead.